SrFluff/PyArch/README.md

-# PyLinux Minus
+# PyArch

-PyLinux minus is an arch-inspired distro with a lot of commands cut out.
+PyArch is an arch-inspired distro with a few things slimmed down.

 It also requires colorama to highlight some stuff :3